linux-lock/bpflock/README.md

 * Permission: each program supports three different permission models.
   - `allow|none`: access is allowed.
   - `deny`: access is denied for all processes.
   - `restrict`: access is allowed only from processes that are in the initial mnt and other namespaces.
-This allows systemd and container managers to properly access all functionality.
+This allows init, systemd and container managers to properly access all functionality.

 * Allowed or blocked operations/commands: